 Summaries

-This paper aims to identify tangible design parameters that might lead to inaccurate estimates of relatively small effects, the short-term health effects of air pollution.
-Based on our findings, we build a list of recommendations and pitfalls to avoid in future studies.
+This paper aims to identify tangible design parameters that might lead to inaccurate estimates of relatively small effects, through the case of the short-term health effects of air pollution.

 Abstract